 Genus: Cebus – Golden-bellied Capuchin Monkey

 The Golden-bellied Capuchin Monkey (Cebus xanthosternos), is one of several species of New World monkeys.
 Golden-bellied Capuchin Monkeys have a distinctive yellow to golden red chest, belly and upper arms.
 Their face is a light brown and their cap for which the capuchins were first named is a dark brown/black or light brown.
-A band of short hair around the upper part of the face with speckled colouring contrasts with the darker surrounding areas.
-Their limbs and tail are also darkly coloured.
+A band of short hair around the upper part of the face with speckled coloring contrasts with the darker surrounding areas.
+Their limbs and tail are also darkly colored.

 Golden-bellied Capuchin Monkeys are restricted to the Atlantic forest of southern Bahia, Brazil, due to high degrees of interference from man.
 Only 300 individuals survive.
 Conservation status – Critically Endangered.